hasenbanck/toa/SPECIFICATION.md

 ##### 4.1.3.1 LZMA2s Stream Format

-An LZMA2s stream consists of a sequence of chunks, each beginning with a control byte that determines the chunk type and size.
-The stream MUST end with a control byte value of 0x00.
+An LZMA2s stream MUST consist of a sequence of chunks, each beginning with a control byte that determines the chunk type and size.
+The stream MUST terminate with a control byte value of 0x00.
+Implementations MUST NOT process streams that lack proper termination.
+Each chunk MUST be processed sequentially, and implementations MUST reject malformed chunk sequences.

 ##### 4.1.3.2 Control Byte Encoding

-The control byte uses the following encoding:
+The control byte MUST use the following encoding schemes.
+Implementations MUST reject control bytes that do not conform to these patterns:

 **End of Stream**: `0x00`

-- Indicates end of the LZMA2s stream
+- MUST indicate the end of the LZMA2s stream
-- No additional bytes follow.
+- MUST NOT be followed by any additional bytes
+- Implementations MUST terminate processing upon encountering this byte

 **Uncompressed Chunk**: `001sssss` + 2 bytes

-- Bits 7-5: `001` identifies uncompressed chunk
+- Bits 7-5: MUST be `001` to identify an uncompressed chunk
-- Bits 4-0: High 5 bits of 21-bit size
+- Bits 4-0: MUST contain the high 5 bits of the 21-bit size
-- Following 2 bytes: Middle and low bytes of size
+- The following 2 bytes MUST contain the middle and low bytes of size in big-endian order
-- Actual size = encoded_size + 1
+- Implementations MUST calculate the actual size as encoded_size + 1
+- The chunk data following these headers MUST be exactly the calculated size in bytes

 **Compressed Chunk**: `010uuuuu` + 4 bytes

-- Bits 7-5: `010` identifies compressed chunk
+- Bits 7-5: MUST be `010` to identify a compressed chunk
-- Bits 4-0: High 5 bits of 21-bit uncompressed size
+- Bits 4-0: MUST contain the high 5 bits of the 21-bit uncompressed size
-- Following 2 bytes: Middle and low bytes of uncompressed size
+- The following 2 bytes MUST contain the middle and low bytes of uncompressed size
-- Following 2 bytes: 16-bit compressed size
+- The following 2 bytes MUST contain the 16-bit compressed size in big-endian order
-- Actual sizes = encoded_size + 1
+- Implementations MUST calculate actual sizes as encoded_size + 1
+- The compressed data MUST decompress to exactly the specified uncompressed size

 **Delta Compressed Chunk**: `011uuuuu` + 3 bytes

-- Bits 7-5: `011` identifies delta compressed chunk
+- Bits 7-5: MUST be `011` to identify a delta compressed chunk
-- Bits 4-0: High 5 bits of 21-bit uncompressed size
+- Bits 4-0: MUST contain the high 5 bits of the 21-bit uncompressed size
-- Following 2 bytes: Middle and low bytes of uncompressed size
+- The following 2 bytes MUST contain the middle and low bytes of uncompressed size
-- Following 1 byte: Delta from 65536
+- The following 1 byte MUST contain the delta from 65536
-- Compressed size = 65536 - delta
+- Implementations MUST calculate compressed size as 65536 - delta
+- The delta value MUST NOT exceed 65536

 **Delta Uncompressed Chunk**: `1sdddddd` + 1 byte

-- Bit 7: `1` identifies delta uncompressed
+- Bit 7: MUST be `1` to identify delta uncompressed chunk
-- Bit 6: Sign (0=add to 65536, 1=subtract from 65536)
+- Bit 6: MUST be 0 to add to 65536, or 1 to subtract from 65536
-- Bits 5-0: High 6 bits of 14-bit delta
+- Bits 5-0: MUST contain the high 6 bits of the 14-bit delta
-- Following 1 byte: Low 8 bits of delta
+- The following 1 byte MUST contain the low 8 bits of delta
-- Size = 65536 ± delta (range: 49,152 to 81,920 bytes)
+- Implementations MUST calculate size as 65536 ± delta
+- The resulting size MUST be within the range 49,152 to 81,920 bytes inclusive

+Decoders MUST reject any control byte patterns not defined above.
+Encoders MUST NOT generate undefined control byte patterns.

+You're absolutely right.
+Let me correct that section:

 ##### 4.1.3.3 State Management

-LZMA2s maintains simpler state than LZMA2:
+LZMA2s implementations MUST maintain the following state constraints:

-- Properties (lc, lp, pb) remain constant throughout the stream
+- Properties (lc, lp, pb) MUST remain constant throughout the entire stream
-- Dictionary size remains constant throughout the stream
+- Dictionary size MUST remain constant throughout the entire stream
-- The LZMA decoder state MUST be reset only when transitioning from an uncompressed chunk to a compressed chunk
+- The LZMA decoder state MUST be reset when and only when transitioning from an uncompressed chunk to a compressed chunk

-This simplified state management reduces implementation complexity while maintaining compression efficiency.
+- The LZMA decoder state MUST NOT be reset at any other time
+- Implementations MUST maintain dictionary contents across all chunks within the stream, regardless of chunk type
+- The dictionary MUST only be reset at block boundaries, never within an LZMA2s stream

+Encoders MUST ensure that chunk transitions respect these state management rules.
+Decoders MUST verify state consistency and MUST reject streams that violate these constraints.

 ### 4.2 BLAKE3 Tree Integration